ActiveState/homework/linux-build/README.md

 ## Assignment

-Document and automate building Python 3.5.4, the `gevent` python package and a minimal selection of their dependent libraries from source on either CentOS 7 or Ubuntu 18.04.
+Document and automate building `Python 3.5.4` and the `python-blosc 1.14.2` python package from source on either CentOS 7 or Ubuntu 18.04.
+You should also build `OpenSSL 1.0.2o` from source and have your python build use it and build `c-blosc 1.5.1` from source and have your python-blosc build use it.

 You should write detailed notes on downloading and building each component by hand, provide a script which automates this process and provide documentation on how to use this script and extend it for other extensions.

-When selecting dependencies to build, prefer libraries which change often and/or are likely to have security issues and steer away from libraries which are tightly bound to the system.
-For example it is not necessary to rebuild glibc from source, but it is desirable to rebuild OpenSSL.

 ## Sharing Your Code and Docs With Us